 - One medium size, flat-bladed screwdriver

 - One medium Phillips screwdriver

+- One needle-nose pliers

+- One nut driver

-- Unlock your system unit.
+- 1. Unlock your system unit.
 Turn off the power and disconnect all power cords and cables.

-- 3. Remove expansion cards seated in any of the expansion slots and detach all connectors from the old system board. - 4.
+- 2 Remove the system unit cover.
+Refer to the manufacturer's instructions if necessary. - 3.
+Remove expansion cards seated in any of the expansion slots and detach all connectors from the old system board. - 4.
 Loosen the screws holding the original system board and remove the board from the system.
-Save the screws. - Remove the G586VPM/C from its original packing box.
+Save the screws. - Remove the G586VPM/T from its original packing box.
 Be careful to avoid touching all connectors and pins on the board.
 Please refer to the handling instructions on pages 9-10 for proper handling techniques. - 6.
-Insert the SIMMs into the SIMM banks on the G586VPM/C. The quantity and location of the SIMMs is dependent upon the memory configuration and type of modules you intend to use. - 7.
-Insert the cache module, if any, into the cache module slot on the G586VPM/C. - 8.
+Insert the SIMMs into the SIMM banks on the G586VPM/T. The quantity and location of the SIMMs is dependent upon the memory configuration and type of modules you intend to use. - 7.
+Insert the cache module, if any, into the cache module slot on the G586VPM/T. - 8.
 Install the CPU.
 Be sure pin 1 of the CPU is aligned with pin 1 of the socket. - 9.
 Set the corresponding jumpers. - 10.
-Install the prepared G586VPM/C system board into the case and replace the screws. - 11.
+Install the prepared G586VPM/T system board into the case and replace the screws. - 11.
 Reinstall all cards and connectors and replace the system unit cover.
 Reconnect all power cords and cables.